becooq81/PillKaBoo-HomePage/README.md

 : Assists blind/VI users to optimize the effectiveness of the prescribed treatment by <ins>promoting timely and consistent prescription medication intake.</ins>

 - In real time, PillKaBoo's built-in camera **recognizes the packaging text** of the prescription medication.
-- PillKaBoo will let you know the exact time when you have to take the presciption medication.
+- PillKaBoo will let you know the **exact mealtime** when you have to take the presciption medication.

 **:three: Accurate Liquid Medication Intake** <br>
 : Assists the process of <ins>pouring the desired amount of liquid medication</ins> in real time.